peopleware/openapi/resource/search-index.md

 `X` that this resource of type `R` depends on.
 The client can use this to get that resource.
 This specification is opaque for the search topic, search topic handler, search index, and search service.
 It is a dependency of clients on the service API, expressed by the discriminator.

+Note further that this data structure contains implicit references to `my-service`.
+This data structure is under control of `your-service` in the example, and `your-service` has a known dependency on `my-service`, so that is allowed.

 ### Search index documents